 Beards May Protect Men From Skin Cancer

 Beards can protect men from exposure to about 90 percent of harmful ultraviolet rays, according to research out of the University of Queensland in Australia.
-As a result, bearded guys may be less prone to skin cancer.
+As a result, bearded guys may be less prone to skin cancer — at least on a very specific patch of their face and neck.
 “While beards will never be as sun-safe as sunscreen, they certainly are a factor in blocking UV rays,” study author Alfio Parisi, the associate dean for the school of Health, Engineering and Sciences, told The Independent.
 Think of it as the opposite of a sunburned bald spot.

 Beards Could Make Some Men More Attractive